May 7, 2026 · Rotor Rate

 - A line item or note explaining airspace complexity if the client asks why a similar job near a small airport costs more

-The calculator handles this automatically — it adds time and surfaces airspace risk in the price breakdown.
+The calculator handles airspace time and risk automatically — it adds time and surfaces airspace risk in the price breakdown, and the Research tool is where you go before you commit to a date.

 Related guides